Hamilton Beach 10-Cup Review

 Chopping

-This model did about average at chopping almonds, requiring about 10 more pulses than the top model to get a workable product.
-Unfortunately, it did pulverize a decent amount of almonds, creating quite a bit of almond dust.
+It did an excellent job chopping carrots, creating a uniform mixture of carrots with only a few larger pieces remaining.
+This model did average chopping almonds, requiring about ten more pulses than the top model to get a workable product.
+Unfortunately, it pulverized a decent amount of almonds into almond dust.

 Mixing

+Despite lacking a dough blade, it quickly mixed the pizza dough, but the motor sounded like it was having a tough time mixing.
 It did a little worse with the pie crust dough, shaking violently while mixing and shooting flour out of the top.
 There was also a copious amount of flour that would become stuck on the lip of the lid, creating a huge mess when the lid was removed.
-However, this machine still made pie crust dough that was acceptable, in spite of its shortcomings.
+However, this machine still made acceptable pie crust dough despite its shortcomings.
+Unfortunately, it leaked everywhere when we tried to make mayonnaise, severely dropping its score.

 Pureeing